 The final made-for-TV movie, A Very Missing Person, saw Eve Arden playing Hildegarde Withers, with James Gregory, Ray Danton and Julie Newmar.
 Hildegarde’s friend in the police department asks for her help in finding an heiress (played by Skye Aubrey) who has run off with an awful lot of money.
 The heiress has fallen in with a bunch of hippies and cultists (played by Newmar and Robert Easton).

-Kevin Thomas, also writing in The Los Angeles Times, was impressed with A Very Missing Person.
-He wrote that "as an entity unto itself it was somewhat less than riveting but was a serviceable launching pad for a series that hopefully will take off" .
+Kevin Thomas, also writing in The Los Angeles Times, was somewhat impressed with A Very Missing Person: “as an entity unto itself it was somewhat less than riveting but was a serviceable launching pad for a series that hopefully will take off” .

 Why the series failed to materialize is a mystery.
 It could have been the ratings for the made-for-TV movies, although The Adventures of Nick Carter ranked in the Top 15 .
 How the others fared is unknown.
 Maybe the stars declined to continue past their initial telefilms.
 Or perhaps ABC simply didn’t want an umbrella series with rotating characters.

 This has been driving me crazy.
 There was a show that I saw maybe twice it would have been 1967 or 1968 and I live in Michigan and as I recall it was on ABC.
 I remember that much because my sister was home and watched it with me and that only happened on Thursday nights for some reason.
 It seemed the actors and actresses had British accents and one episode I recall there being something about a child who would be dressed in girls clothing and at the end of the program it was discovered the child was a boy.
 It was strange and I think it had a supernatural tone to it.
 Anyone anywhere have an answer?
 It would have been on late like 9 or 10 p.m.